rnayabed/PCHWRM_Server/README.md

 Built with JavaFX, Java

-**This program uses [Open Hardware Monitor](https://openhardwaremonitor.org/) to access PC Data.
-Please make sure its running before you begin using it.**

 ## How to Run?

-**MAKE SURE YOU HAVE [Open Hardware Monitor](https://openhardwaremonitor.org/).
-Make sure you have it running while using this.**

 1. Download the latest zip from [releases](https://github.com/dubbadhar/PCHWRM_Server/releases).
 2. Run `unzip linux_arm7hf.zip` (Make sure you're in the same director)